LEARN

 Colour Juvenile:

 A.e. erythropterus: As in adult female, but in males black bases to secondaries form band at bottom edge of upper wing coverts, and yellow/green margins to secondary coverts give scalloped appearance.
-Bill orange/yellow.
+Beak orange/yellow.
 Eye pale brown.

 Call: